thingsboard/thingsboard-edge/application/src/main/data/json/solutions/temperature_sensors/instructions.md

 * **"Customer dashboards"** *DASHBOARD* group of your tenant.

 ThingsBoard Edge is a separate service that must be installed, configured and connected to the cloud.
-The easiest way to install ThingsBoard Edge is to use <a href="https://docs.docker.com/compose/install/" target="_blank"> Docker Compose</a>.
+The easiest way to install ThingsBoard Edge is to use <a href="https://docs.docker.com/compose/install/" target="_blank">Docker Compose</a>.

-Docker compose installation instructions are available on the Edge details page.
+Docker compose installation instructions are available on the edge details page.
-Please navigate to <a href="${Edge - Remote SensorsEDGE_DETAILS_URL}" target="_blank">Edge details page</a> and click "Install & Connect instructions" button to see the instructions.
+Please navigate to <a href="${Edge - Remote SensorsEDGE_DETAILS_URL}" target="_blank">edge details page</a> and click **Install & Connect instructions** button to see the instructions.

-Once, the Edge is installed and connected to the cloud, you will be able to log in into Edge using your tenant credentials or customer administrators of customer "Customer D".
+Once the edge is installed and connected to the cloud, you will be able to log in into edge using your tenant credentials or customer administrators of customer "Customer D".